AppsFlyer/aerospike-clj/README.md

 - Converts Java client's callback model into a future (manifold/deferred) based API.
 - Expose passing functional transcoders over payloads (both put/get).
 - Health-check utility.
-- Functions return Clojure maps.
+- Functions return Clojure records.

 # Opinionated:
 - Non blocking only: Expose only the non-blocking API.
 Block with `deref` if you like.